 5. Make money on YouTube with Affiliate marketing

-One of the most popular (yet most often misunderstood) method of monetizing a YouTube channel is affiliate marketing.
+One of the most popular (yet most often misunderstood) methods of earning an income with a YouTube channel is affiliate marketing.

 If you think of affiliate marketing and YouTube, what comes to mind?